 Prior to launch, the operator deploys the ground control station and situates the Ground Data Terminal, using the GCS to carry out pre-flight checks.

 Portable Ground Control

 With an intuitive user interface, the PGCS is a compact, ruggedized computer that integrates with the GCS software and can be used for all stages – from planning to controlling the mission.
-It displays both real-time videos and moving tactical maps and record the entire mission for later debriefing and information dissemination.
+It displays both real-time videos and moving tactical maps.
+Records the entire mission for later debriefing and information dissemination.

-The PGCS also offers an optional docking station whose ergonomically designed buttons and switches provide advanced control capabilities, enabling rapid access to the main GCS functions and enabling operators to conduct continuous long-term operation.
+The PGCS also offers an optional docking station whose ergonomically designed buttons and switches provide advanced control capabilities, enabling rapid access to the main GCS functions, allowing operators to conduct continuous long-term operation.

 Ground Data Terminal

 Mounted on a tripod with an antenna rotating mechanism, the GDT enables tracking targets during flight.
 This ruggedized unit connects to the GCS using an ethernet link, enabling it to communicate with the UAV and the Ground Control Station at ranges of up to 150km.
 Two orthogonal links handle command/telemetry and video.

 Small, lightweight, highly portable and rugged, the remote video terminal provides front-line forces with real-time live imagery, directly from nearby UAV’s, and can overlay telemetry data directly on a moving map, providing field commanders with improved situational awareness and the ability to exploit intelligence capabilities.

 The LTU enables advanced situational awareness by transmitting the positioning of any human or physical asset equipped with it, along with other data, to UAV’s flying in its vicinity, using short encoded UHF signal bursts of several milliseconds.
 In parallel, all LTU data appears overlaid on the Ground Control Station’s map in real-time.
 Completely wire-free, the LTU can be powered by batteries or an external energy source.